hanabi/hanabi.github.io/Beginners.md

 * Now that you know all of the "rules" and "systems", what about the basic stratgy?
 How should you decide what to do on your turn?
 * What makes Hanabi so interesting is that there is never a one-size-fits-all prescription for a situation, so you always have to think everything through.
 With that said, you should know some basic tips.
 * In general, the first thing you should do on your turn is **look at the chop cards of everyone on the team**.
-Do you need to save a card, or can someone else do it?
+Are there any cards on chop that need to be saved (or *Play Clued*)?
+If so, do you have to do it, or can someone else do it?
   * If no-one else can do it, then you need to give the *Save Clue*, even if you have a card to play.
   * If someone else can do it, would it be better for you to save the card, or for them?
 If they have a card to play and you do not have a card to play, then it is better teamwork for you to save the card.
 * In general, ***Play Clues* should be given over *Save Clues***.
 There's no need to give a *Save Clue* to someone if you can preoccupy them with playing a card!